israelgonzalezb/israel-gonzalez-sandbox/README.md

 The server runs on port 3000 by default.
 Change that by setting the PORT environment variable.

 On first visit to `/`, the server will create 20 fake customers.
 To manually run the user creation script, visit `/create`.
+The script results will be logged to the server's console.
 The server then redirects you to the index page.